bokunda/cloud-sales-system/README.md

 #### Postman

 [Download Link](https://github.com/bokunda/cloud-sales-system/blob/main/Resources/cloudSalesSystem.postman) - Postman Collection
-Just set {{ host }} environment variable in Postman and you can start testing the app.
+Just set {{ host }} environment variable in Postman to `https://localhost:6992` and you can start testing the app.

 If download fails, navigate to **Resources** folder and download **cloudSalesSystem.postman** file.